-Home security and automation software provider Alarm.com (NASDAQ:ALRM) beat analyst expectations in Q1 FY2023 quarter, with revenue up 2.08% year on year to $209.7 million.
-Alarm.com made a GAAP profit of $14.2 million, improving on its profit of $8.9 million, in the same quarter last year.
+Home security and automation software provider Alarm.com (NASDAQ:ALRM) missed analysts' expectations in Q3 FY2023, with revenue up 2.6% year on year to $221.9 million.
+On the other hand, its full-year revenue guidance of $880 million at the midpoint came in slightly above analysts' estimates.
+Turning to EPS, Alarm.com made a GAAP profit of $0.37 per share, improving from its profit of $0.35 per share in the same quarter last year.

-- The company reconfirmed revenue guidance for the full year, at $868.7 million at the midpoint
+- The company reconfirmed its revenue guidance for the full year of $880 million at the midpoint

 Founded in 2000 as a business unit within MicroStrategy, Alarm.com (NASDAQ:ALRM) is a software-as-a-service platform that enables users to control their security systems and smart home appliances from a single app.

 Alarm.com's platform is a response to the proliferation of smart or connected consumer devices and electronics.
 The company's current flagship product is its cloud-based platform that enables users to control a range of connected devices such as door locks, thermostats, and security cameras through a single digital interface.
 After leaving home to head to the office, for example, a homeowner can lower the blinds, turn down the heat, and monitor external cameras to see that packages have been delivered.